jenaleigh01/django-blog2/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
+As a Site User, I can click on the About link so that I can read about the site.

 **Acceptance Criteria**
-AC1 Given a logged in user, they can approve a comment AC2 Given a logged in user, they can disapprove a comment
+AC1 When the About link is clicked, the about text is visible.